HB-5034

 Plain Language

-Genetic data and biological samples of West Virginia residents may not be stored in any country sanctioned by OFAC or designated as a foreign adversary.
-Any transfer or storage of this data outside the United States requires the resident's consent.
-This is both a categorical prohibition (sanctioned/adversary countries) and a consent-gated restriction (all other non-U.S. storage).
+Genetic data and biometric samples of West Virginia residents may not be stored in any OFAC-sanctioned country or any country designated as a foreign adversary.
+Any transfer or storage of such data outside the United States requires the consent of the resident.
+This imposes both an absolute prohibition (sanctioned/adversary countries) and a consent requirement (all other non-U.S. storage).

 Statutory Text